This page will not be updated and the content may be out of date.

 Geology is a science describing our Planet and its 4.5 billion year long evolution.
 For such studies is it essential to determine the age of geological materials, and how material is transported by different geological processes.

-At the Laboratory for Isotope Geology (LIG) we measure the ages of minerals and rocks using naturally occurring radioactive isotopes and their daughter products.
+At the Laboratory for Isotope Geology (LIG) we determine the ages of minerals and rocks using naturally occurring radioactive isotopes and their daughter products.
 Variations in isotopic composition of different elements also provide information about the origin of rocks and ores, and are used to trace recent geochemical processes and the transport of elements in the environment.
 Isotope analysis requires mass spectrometers and other specialized equipment.
 The Laboratory for Isotope Geology is the only one of its kind in Sweden and serves as a national facility.
 Also located at the Laboratory for Isotope Geology is the Nordic geological ion microprobe facility NORDSIM.